hmjatt/Weather-App/README.md

 ## Notes/Remarks

 - I have secured the API key using environment variables created using Dotenv-webpack(NPM module).
-This is to prevent someone from getting the API key and using it to access the API.
+This is to prevent someone from abusing the API key.
 This is a security feature and adds a security layer to app.
 But API key is still visible in the dev tools.
 To secure an API properly, you should use a backend like ExpressJS.

 - Async & Await is a JavaScript feature that allows us to write asynchronous code in a synchronous manner.
 It is used to make our code more readable and easier to understand.